 One of the primary missions of the CCC is the development of premier research programs that span the full spectrum of activities from basic bench-side research to translational research (“first-in-man”) and clinical trials.
 The CVRI is focused on basic and translational studies.
-The Research & Innovation Center (RIC) of the UH-HMHVI is dedicated to innovative clinical trials and applied technology.
+The Research & Innovation Center (RIC) of the UH-HHVI is dedicated to innovative clinical trials and applied technology.
 Investigators in the CVRI and RIC are faculty members at UHCMC, CWRU, and the VAMC.
-In addition, research faculty and trainees in other Divisions (Pulmonary, Hematology-Oncology, Endocrinology, General Medicine), other SOM Departments (Physiology & Biophysics, Genetics, Biomedical Engineering, Pathology, Neuroscience, and Radiology) as well as Departments with the Lerner Research Institute (Cell Biology, Molecular Cardiology) collaborate with investigators in the CVRI and RIC.
+The CVRI/RIC are closely linked with the Institute for Transformative Molecular Medicine ( ITMM) and the newly established Harrington Discovery Institute (HDI) that are focused on discovery of fundamental mechanisms governing cellular function at the molecular level and advancing those discoveries by developing novel therapeutic approaches to treat human disease.
+In addition, research faculty and trainees in other Divisions (Pulmonary, Hematology-Oncology, Endocrinology, General Medicine), other SOM Departments (Physiology & Biophysics, Genetics, Biomedical Engineering, Pathology, Neuroscience, and Radiology) as well as Departments with the Lerner Research Institute (Cell Biology, Molecular Cardiology) collaborate with investigators in the CVRI and RIC

-The net result of these efforts has been (1) the establishment of premier research programs in basic/translational/and clinical research, (2) recruitment of outstanding clinician-scientists and research scientists (3) and acquisition of robust funding at both the R- and K-grant levels.
+The net result of these efforts has been (1) the establishment of premier research programs in basic/translational/and clinical research, (2) recruitment of outstanding clinician-scientists and research scientists, (3) acquisition of robust funding including multiple K-grants, R01s, and a T32 Cardiovascular training grant.

 (a) Basic & Translational Research:

 - Vascular Biology – Research efforts focus on the role of vascular cells in blood vessel development, angiogenesis, inflammation, injury & repair.